Jim Vallely

 His work on Arrested Development won him a Primetime Emmy Award and a Writers Guild Of America Award.

 Vallely grew up in East Brunswick Township, New Jersey, graduating from East Brunswick High School in 1972.
 He attended both Middlesex County College and New York University, and later moved to California in 1982.
-He wrote for a number of TV series, including ten episodes of The Golden Girls, which was his first paid work as a writer, The John Larroquette Show, and Ladies Man.
+He wrote for a number of TV series, including ten episodes of The Golden Girls, which was his first paid work as a writer.
 His daughter is former child actor Tannis Vallely.